 Cougar (Terwilliger) Hot Springs is a magical place of its own that is deeply hidden in the dense natural forest.
 This means that apart from just enjoying the benefits that come from the hot springs, you will also be able to experience the serenity of a lush and dense forest.
 You will have the rare moments to wash away all your stress and anxiety.
-After soaking in the natural mineral water, these feelings will be replaced with a relaxed and an open mind that is able to receive anything provided by nature.
+After soaking in the natural mineral water, these feelings will be replaced with an active relaxed state of your mind, body, and emotions.

 There are five-tiered pools whose sizes range between 3-12 feet across and their depth ranges between 2-3 feet deep.
 The pools are lined with lithified rocks, though sometimes small gravel is used.

 Clothing is optional at the hot springs.
 Glass containers are not allowed here.
 Alcohol and beverages are also prohibited.
 Another etiquette that you are encouraged to adhere to while at the springs is not to smoke; this is solely done to make the non-smokers more comfortable.

 If you bring your dog with you, leave it in a special area for dogs a few yards away from the hot springs.

 You can visit the hot springs any time of the year so long as it is during the daytime.

-Cougar (Terwilliger) Hot Springs are clean and well maintained so as to fully cater for your needs without causing you any discomfort.
+Cougar (Terwilliger) Hot Springs is clean and well maintained so as to fully cater for your needs without causing you any discomfort.
 There is ample parking space and there are pit toilets which ensure that everyone is comfortable.

 - Every Thursday from 8 am till 12 pm pools are closed for cleaning and maintenance